jessedunc/miscellaneous-app-tasks/task04/README.md

 ## Task 04

-We have a .csv file where every row is associated with a jpg image.
-Each row has the following columns.
+Every row in the included `plants.csv` file is associated with a jpg image.
+Each row has the following columns:

 - id
 - common_name